janiework-ctrl/Google-Data-Analytics-Cyclistic-Study/README.md

 Leisure, tourism, and recreation
 Daily commuting and utility

-Strategic Value for Lily Moreno
+**Strategic Value for Lily Moreno**
-Financial Leverage: Because casual riders rely on long-duration trips, using the financial savings of an annual membership compared to cumulative pay-per-minute or daily pass pricing acts as a compelling conversion trigger.
+- **Financial Leverage**: Because casual riders rely on long-duration trips, using the financial savings of an annual membership compared to cumulative pay-per-minute or daily pass pricing acts as a compelling conversion trigger.
-Marketing Framing: Conversion campaigns should heavily peak on weekends and summer months when casual volume spikes.
+- **Marketing Framing**: Conversion campaigns should heavily peak on weekends and summer months when casual volume spikes.
 The copy should emphasize freedom, unlimited recreational riding, and peace of mind—eliminating the anxiety of "watching the clock tick" during long weekend outings.

 **Phase 5: Share**

 I engineered a polished, interactive dashboard on Tableau Public to communicate these insights effectively to the executive team.
-To ensure high accessibility and data storytelling clarity, a strict visual color code was implemented: Blue for Casual Riders and Orange for Annual Members.
+To ensure high accessibility and data storytelling clarity, a strict visual color code was implemented: **Blue for Casual Riders** and **Orange for Annual Members**.

-Formatting Note: In the final executive charts below, decimal minutes are converted to standard time notation (Minutes:Seconds) to deliver immediate readability for corporate stakeholders.
-1. Daily Ride Volume
+**1. Daily Ride Volume**

 ![Consolidation des données](6.png)

 Annual members display uniform utilization across weekdays, with a subtle mid-week hump, reinforcing their identity as primary commuter users.
 Conversely, casual riders exhibit very low relative weekday volume but experience a massive surge on weekends, climbing up to nearly match member volumes on Saturdays.

-3. Average Trip Duration by Day
+**2. Average Trip Duration by Day**

+Formatting Note: In the final executive charts below, decimal minutes are converted to standard time notation (Minutes:Seconds) to deliver immediate readability for corporate stakeholders.

 ![Consolidation des données](7.png)

 Casual riders log substantially longer trips than members across the board.
-On Sundays, this contrast peaks: casual riders spend an average of 25:43 on vélos, compared to just 13:55 for members.
-This multi-minute gap remains highly pronounced even on standard weekdays (e.g., 18:18 for casuals vs. 11:59 for members on Wednesdays), definitively marking an exploratory behavior pattern.
+On Sundays, this contrast peaks: casual riders spend an average of **25:43** on vélos, compared to just **13:55** for members.
+This multi-minute gap remains highly pronounced even on standard weekdays (e.g., **18:18** for casuals vs. **11:59** for members on Wednesdays), definitively marking an exploratory behavior pattern.

-Phase Summary
+**Summary**
 The visual storytelling mathematically validates that casual riders are high-value consumers who regularly pay premium rates for extended trip times.
 Transitioning them to an annual tier represents an incredible upside for recurring company revenue.

 **Phase 6: Act**

 Armed with clear data-backed trends, the Cyclistic executive team can confidently transition from baseline analysis to localized, revenue-driving business strategies.

-Data-Driven Strategic Recommendations (Top 3)
+**Data-Driven Strategic Recommendations**
-Launch a "Weekend Warrior" Annual Membership Tier: Since casual user volume peaks aggressively on Saturdays and Sundays (with maximum average durations of 25:09 and 25:43), creating an exclusive, lower-cost weekend annual pass can smoothly capture recreational users who do not require a standard 5-day commuting subscription.
+- **Launch a "Weekend Warrior" Annual Membership Tier**: Since casual user volume peaks aggressively on Saturdays and Sundays (with maximum average durations of 25:09 and 25:43), creating an exclusive, lower-cost weekend annual pass can smoothly capture recreational users who do not require a standard 5-day commuting subscription.
-Execute Duration-Based Savings Campaigns: Because casual riders clock trips that are more than twice as long as members, marketing materials should showcase the annual membership as a financial tool that unlocks “unlimited long-duration rides without ticking clock fees.”
+- **Execute Duration-Based Savings Campaigns**: Because casual riders clock trips that are more than twice as long as members, marketing materials should showcase the annual membership as a financial tool that unlocks “unlimited long-duration rides without ticking clock fees.”
 Visualizing the cumulative pay-per-minute cost of their current weekend habits against a flat annual membership fee will cleanly emphasize their personal savings.
-Deploy "Ready for the Weekend" Digital Campaigns: Run localized, geo-targeted mobile and social media advertisements on Friday afternoons and Saturday mornings.
+- **Deploy "Ready for the Weekend" Digital Campaigns**: Run localized, geo-targeted mobile and social media advertisements on Friday afternoons and Saturday mornings.
 Placing these ads directly around high-traffic bike docking stations will nudge casual riders into upgrading to an annual tier immediately before unlocking a bike for their weekend leisure plans.

-Proposed Next Steps
+**Proposed Next Steps**
-Secondary Location-Based Spatial Analysis: Conduct an advanced spatial analysis mapping coordinate data to pinpoint the exact geographic station hotspots where casual riders unlock bikes on weekends (e.g., parks, coastal paths, tourist attractions).
+- **Secondary Location-Based Spatial Analysis**: Conduct an advanced spatial analysis mapping coordinate data to pinpoint the exact geographic station hotspots where casual riders unlock bikes on weekends (e.g., parks, coastal paths, tourist attractions).
 This data will allow the marketing team to optimize physical ad placement and concentrate bike inventory where conversion opportunities are highest.

-Technical Toolkit Demonstrated
+**Technical Toolkit Demonstrated**
-SQL (SQLite/BigQuery): Consolidated massive multi-million-row databases (>5M records), utilized complex data cleaning commands (`CAST, UNION ALL, DELETE WHERE IS NULL`, conditional bounds handling), and conducted database health checks.
+- **SQL (SQLite/BigQuery)**: Consolidated massive multi-million-row databases (>5M records), utilized complex data cleaning commands (`CAST, UNION ALL, DELETE WHERE IS NULL`, conditional bounds handling), and conducted database health checks.
-Tableau Public: Developed clear executive visualizations, structured multi-axis temporal charts, implemented strict color-coded data storytelling, and refined labeling aesthetics.
+- **Tableau Public**: Developed clear executive visualizations, structured multi-axis temporal charts, implemented strict color-coded data storytelling, and refined labeling aesthetics.
-Google Sheets: Executed initial data validation, structural syntax analysis, and source file integrity checks.
+- **Google Sheets**: Executed initial data validation, structural syntax analysis, and source file integrity checks.